alisariaslan/alisariaslan/README.md

 ## Summary

-- 👨‍💻 I'm developing for both desktop and mobile devices using specific frameworks and ides.
+- 👨‍💻 Right now I'm developing cross-platform applications under .net frameworks.
-- 🌏 I setup and manage my own servers for databases and projects.
+- 🌏 I setup and manage my own services.
-- 🔑 Problem solving and producing is what I enjoy doing.
+- 🔑 Problem solving and producing is what I enjoy.
-- ⭐ Fast learning is the key for this era.
-But toe to teeth learning makes our foundations.
+- ⭐ All repositories you can see on my profile are my open source projects.

 ##### Languages I'm currently using: